The Importance of Using Dental Templates

-As dental schools increasingly pivot towards digital technologies, the tactile skills crucial for understanding tooth anatomy and mastering clinical procedures are at risk of being overshadowed.
-This shift underscores a growing gap in dental education - one where hands-on experience with dental templates and manual techniques becomes invaluable.
+As dental schools increasingly pivot toward digital technologies, the tactile skills crucial for understanding tooth anatomy and mastering clinical procedures risk being overshadowed.
+This shift underscores a growing gap in dental education — one where hands-on experience with dental templates and manual techniques becomes invaluable.
 Recognizing this challenge firsthand, I embarked on a journey with Spear Education to bridge this divide.

-As anyone who graduates from four years of predoctoral dental education can attest, dental schools do not and cannot teach how to handle all the nuances and complexities of clinical dentistry, let alone important aspects of the business side of practice.
-There are simply not enough cases, lab work, and time to distill the wisdom that a seasoned dentist accrues over the course of a lifetime of clinical successes and failures.
+As anyone who graduates from four years of predoctoral dental education can attest, dental schools do not and cannot teach how to handle all the nuances and complexities of clinical dentistry, let alone essential aspects of the business side of practice.
+There are not enough cases, lab work, and time to distill the wisdom that a seasoned dentist accrues over a lifetime of clinical successes and failures.

-Not knowing this, and with my parents not being dentists, I had just assumed that once I was done with dental school that I would be a fully-fledged doctor ready to handle any patient situation walking through the door.
-But as graduation grew near, it became increasingly apparent that I was just scratching the surface, and that dental school would need to be just the start of an exciting journey of self-discovery and quality continuous education.
+Not knowing this, and with my parents not being dentists, I had just assumed that once I was done with dental school, I would be a fully fledged doctor ready to handle any patient situation walking through the door.
+But as graduation grew near, it became increasingly apparent that I was just scratching the surface, and that dental school would be just the start of an exciting journey of self-discovery and quality continuous education.

 Not only is there a limitation in what can be taught in this brief period of time, but it is important to note that the dental schools of today are not the dental schools of the past.
 With the advent of newer digital technologies, fewer and fewer schools are incorporating the degree of lab work done previously by dental students.
 Wet labs are being gutted and turned into CAD/CAM rooms.
 Wand scanners are replacing alginate and PVS.

 While I work in a cutting-edge digital practice and love the digital advancements that are the future of dentistry, the fact remains that fewer and fewer new graduates know how to wax up teeth with their hands and not just on a screen.
 This robs them of the opportunity to truly appreciate tooth form, shape, and anatomy with tactile, hands-on experience and muscle memory development.
-Additionally, more and more dentists are entering the workforce and fewer and fewer lab technicians are being trained.
-This is leading to a bottleneck in not just the fabrication of quality prostheses, but also the understanding of the steps needed to better,
+Additionally, more dentists are entering the workforce and fewer lab technicians are being trained.
+This is leading to a bottleneck in not just the fabrication of quality prostheses but also the understanding of the steps needed to better:

-b) personally do the lab work for same day crowns or in-house digital dentures.
+• personally do the lab work for same-day crowns or in-house digital dentures.

 Being able to ascertain where the maxillary anterior teeth should be within the framework of the face and lips is the cornerstone to success in restorative dentistry.

-This idea is the foundation of the Facially Generated Treatment Planning (FGTP) philosophy as described in the TPWC Workshop.
-In this approach, we should first determine where the maxillary centrals should be placed, then we should orient the rest of the maxillary dentition to complement #8 and 9 based on the various principles of smile design (i.e. maxillary central display in repose, golden ratios, gingival levels, smile line, etc.), and then we can arrange the mandibular teeth based on functional restraints and other important considerations like occlusion and airway.
+This idea is the foundation of the facially generated treatment planning (FGTP) philosophy, as described in the TPWC workshop.
+In this approach, we first determine where the maxillary centrals should be placed; then orient the rest of the maxillary dentition to complement #8 and #9, based on the various principles of smile design (maxillary central display in repose, golden ratios, gingival levels, smile line, etc.); and then arrange the mandibular teeth based on functional restraints and other important considerations like occlusion and airway.

-But what are some methods we can use to visualize the ideal placement of teeth in three-dimensional space before hitting the ground drilling?
-In the analog world, making stents from physical wax ups on casts to try in the mouth as a mock-up is a perfectly valid method.
-In the digital world, software systems such as Exocad or 3Shape can be used to digitally wax-up teeth.
-These casts can then be 3D printed, and stents from which mock-ups can be made can still be fabricated.
+But what methods can we use to visualize the ideal placement of teeth in three-dimensional space before drilling?
+In the analog world, making stents from physical wax-ups on casts to try in the mouth as a mock-up is a perfectly valid method.
+In the digital world, software systems such as Exocad or 3Shape can be used to digitally “wax up” teeth.
+These casts can then be 3D-printed and stents from which mock-ups can be made can still be fabricated.

-However, before you or your lab spend time waxing up teeth using digital or analog methods, visualizing tooth placement relative to soft tissues is crucial for achieving a better final prosthesis.
+However, before you or your lab waxes up teeth using digital or analog methods, visualizing tooth placement relative to soft tissues is crucial for achieving a better final prosthesis.
 One effective method for this is using tooth templates.
-In the TPWC workshop, we learned how to superimpose these templates onto clinical photographs to help us better visualize ideal teeth placements.
-One of the most useful parts of the course for me was learning an efficient and user-friendly way of doing this via the powerful photo editing software called Procreate, which is available as an application on the iPad.
+In TPWC, we learned how to superimpose these templates onto clinical photographs to help us better visualize ideal tooth placements.
+For me, one of the most valuable parts of the course was learning an efficient and user-friendly way of doing this via the powerful photo editing software Procreate, which is available as an iPad app.

-Below is a very brief summary of how I used Procreate when analyzing a case, and how it can be incorporated into daily dental use:
+Below is a brief summary of how I used Procreate when analyzing a case, and how it can be incorporated into daily dental use.

-First, I imported the patient photos into the app by using the multitasking feature on the iPad.
-Using a split screen, I dragged in images from Dropbox into Procreate.
+First, I imported the patient photos into the app using the iPad’s multitasking feature.
+Then, using a split screen, I dragged images from Dropbox into Procreate, then cataloged photos into a stack and renamed the stack using the select button.

 I tweaked the photos using a combination of the following tools.